 Art That Lets You Taste The Universe Everyday

-*PROJECT ENDED* April, 2021.
-"Factory Made Cosmic Mugs" are SOLD OUT and not returning.
+After creating and selling about 1,000 "Factory Made Cosmic Mugs" they are now SOLD OUT and discontinued.
 Learn more: "Why I'm Ending A Profitable Project"

 Every "Cosmic Mug" is unique, with colorful glazes that are inspired by images of galaxies from NASA's Hubble Space Telescope.
 World-renowned potter Joel Cherrico worked with a factory to design mugs with remarkably complex glazes, based on ancient Chinese glaze chemistry over 1,000 years old.